i-pi/i-pi/examples/README.md

 The example folders is structured in the three folders, each one with a different focused on a different aspect

-- **client**  :    Minimal description of client-specific syntax and tags required to connect with i-pi
+- **client**  :    Contains examples that are code-specific, highlighting how the driver code should be set up (client-specific syntax and tags) to run it properly with i-PI

 - **features**:    Examples of different functionalities implemented in i-pi.
                    All examples can be run locally with the drivers provided with the code.

-- **demos**   :    Ready-to-use simple and complex setups for production runs
+- **demos**   :    Ready-to-use simple and complex setups that actually run meaningful simulations for actual physical systems production runs

 - **HPC**     :    Examples of submission scripts in HPC platforms